Tabula Rasa

 During its lifespan, I contributed many articles to Burnt Toast.
 This association led to my becoming co-editor, with David Carroll, of Tabula Rasa.
 This in turn led to us co-writing the Australian entry to the BFI Companion to Horror, ed.
 Kim Newman, Cassell, 1996.

-I also have non-fiction in various issues of Art Monthly Australia, Black Gate, Bloodsongs and Viewpoint magazines.
+I also have non-fiction in various issues of Strange Horizons, Black Magazine, Art Monthly Australia, Black Gate, Bloodsongs, Viewpoint and QW magazines.
 My interview with Robert Hood appeared in his anthology Immaterial.
+My article in Midnight Echo #12, "A Shared Ambition--horror writers in horror fiction" was a finalist in the Australian Shadow awards.

 Writing: Gaming

 The first piece of writing I ever sold was an article to Australian Realms magazine.
-I have since added Dragon Magazine and d20weekly.com to the list.
+I have since added Dragon Magazine, Pyramid and d20weekly.com to the list.

 I contributed to White Wolf's Demon: The Fallen game line.
-I also worked on the Buffy the Vampire Slayer Roleplaying Game from Eden Games Studio, and have Unisystem material available on-line as part of Eden's Mystical Places page.
+I also worked on the Buffy the Vampire Slayer Roleplaying Game from Eden Games Studio, and have Unisystem material in Eden Studios Presents III.

 Of course, I wrote and ran my own LARPs or freeform games at Sydney clubs and conventions for years.
 The Masquerade, a 50-player game set in 18th century France, was run as a charity fundraiser in 1993.